What Is a Nassau?

 A well-timed press puts pressure on the leading player.
 Even if you lose the press, the act of pressing signals confidence and can rattle your opponent.

-With automatic presses, a bad stretch can stack up multiple active bets quickly.
+With automatic presses, a bad stretch can stack up multiple active segments quickly.
 Set a cap before the round — for example, maximum 2 presses per segment.

 Play the par 5s aggressively